dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   I implemented unit tests again, but this time I did not write unit tests to check the connections.
 That was some more feedback which I had received.

 -   I still utilized Amazon QuickSight for the Dashboard this time.
 I did want to go the Tableau route but I have not worked with JDBC drivers before and that is what I needed in order to connect Tableau to S3.
 That is something on my to-do list.
-I did not use Athena because that service is quite frustrating to use and I was not trying to use SQL to query the dataset.
+I did not use Athena because I was not trying to use SQL to query the dataset.

 -   I did want to send error messages to a Slack channel with an SNS integration origionally.
 But, the Slack email integration which gives you a special email address in order to subscribe to notificatioin services (i.e.: SNS) is only available with the paid version of Slack.
 Thus, I decided to go with just sending emails to my personal address.